Charters Reports Reviews Shop Text Us (305) 209-5594

 Source: National Weather Service Key West marine forecast, issued 4:28 AM EDT Tuesday, May 5, 2026

 • Wind: Variable near 5 knots today, becoming northwest late.
-Light and confused through the morning — the lingering trough creates a “chaotic” wind field — but the trend is your friend.
-By afternoon the organization starts to show itself.
+Light and confused through the morning while the trough hangs on, but the direction sorts itself out by afternoon.

 • Offshore Straits: 2 to 3 feet today, subsiding to 1 to 2 feet tonight.
 Wave detail: Northeast to east 2 feet at 7 seconds with a northwest to north 1 foot at 5 seconds secondary swell

-• Pattern: The “chaotic” wind field (NOAA’s word, not mine) persists until the Atlantic Ridge can establish itself across Florida on Wednesday.
-Once that happens, we get the full spring gradient: east to southeast 5 to 10 knots, sea state dropping to flat, and deep-layer moisture building through the week without much rain chance until Saturday
+• Pattern: NOAA calls the wind field “chaotic,” and it stays that way until the Atlantic Ridge can set up across Florida on Wednesday.
+Once it does, we get the full spring gradient: east to southeast 5 to 10 knots, the sea state dropping to flat, and deep-layer moisture building through the week without much rain chance until Saturday

 NOAA’s latest shoreward edge report, as of April 28:

-• 10 NM southeast of Alligator Reef Light (off Islamorada) — closest clean exit for mid-island
+• 10 NM southeast of Alligator Reef Light (off Islamorada), the closest clean exit for mid-island

-• 6 NM southeast of Molasses Reef Light (off Key Largo) — shortest run on the line
+• 6 NM southeast of Molasses Reef Light (off Key Largo), the shortest run on the line

 • 9 NM south of Looe Key (off Big Pine)